Drugmakers seek EU deal to keep supplies flowing

 "We're asking the heads of state to help us, but by helping us they are also helping themselves," Richard Bergstrom, the Brussels-based director general of Efpia, said in a telephone interview.

-"That would unlock the potential for us to be more creative with governments in meeting their needs, particularly for those countries undergoing structural programs."
+"That would unlock the potential for us to be more creative with governments in meeting their needs, particularly for those countries undergoing structural programmes."

 WHAT PRICE INNOVATION?